joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Changed
-  Paste path string in flexipath control now adjusts pasted coordinates so all path is visible Modified focus handling in the solution tree view Don't allow user to load a new Limpet script if current one is executing Spur Gear uses the same tooth generation as the new bevelled gear so gears are compatible.
+  Paste path string in flexipath control now adjusts pasted coordinates so all path is visible Modified focus handling in the solution tree view Automatically set focus back to editor view when tabing off an objectpropertiesview textbox Don't allow user to load a new Limpet script if current one is executing Spur Gear uses the same tooth generation as the new bevelled gear so gears are compatible.
   Made all mirror operations remove the internal "interface" triangles Some changes to default project templates

 v1.0.9
 ===========